Sven-D/Datenbanken_big_data/ReadMe.md

  - Measure time delta

 With the batch sizes:
-- Single Month (June 2015)
+1 Single Month (June 2015)
-- Full Year (2015)
+2 Full Year (2015)
-- Full Dataset
+3 Full Dataset

+The Script drops the bucket and creates it anew,
 ___
-Then it loads every station into the database as well.

 ### Read Query
 A read query is calculated, which returns a JSON with a grouped Count of every price change referencing the different stations in Meschede (post code 59872).